sttp/Specification/CONTRIBUTING.md

 When new sections are added, the "make file" used for compiling the sections will need be modified.
 The script used for this process is the [Gulp](http://gulpjs.com/) based [gulpfile.js](gulpfile.js) - this file will need to be updated to include the markdown file name for the new section and its associated header mapping so that it can be combined into a single overall document in the nightly build process.
 Also, links to new major sections should be added to the table of contents which is located in the [Sections/README.md](Sections/README.md) file.

+> :warning: When pasting content into section documents from other sources, please note that word processors and presentation software often use extended character sets for quotes, commas and dashes.
+These extended characters do not always render properly when the text is converted to its final PDF format.
+Always make sure to paste in plain-text, replacing any extended characters with their most simple forms.

 ### Naming Conventions

 #### Section File Names